An in-depth analysis of how Drupal's development was sponsored between July 1, 2020 and June 30, 2021.

 This year's report shows that:

-- More and more contributions are sponsored, but volunteer contributions remain important to Drupal's success.
+- Two-thirds of all contributions are sponsored, but volunteer contributions remain important to Drupal's success.

 - Drupal's contributors have become more diverse, but are still not diverse enough.

-We looked at all Drupal.org issues marked "closed" or "fixed" in the 12-month period from July 1, 2019 to June 30, 2020.
-This for Drupal core and all contributed projects, across all major versions of Drupal.
+I looked at all Drupal.org issues marked "closed" or "fixed" in the 12-month period from July 1, 2020 to June 30, 2021.
+This is across issues in Drupal Core and all contributed projects, including all major versions of Drupal.